nakhulkrishna/blinkit_clone_home/README.md

 - ✍️ **Google Fonts** — Stylish and clean typography using Google Fonts.
 - 🧠 **Bloc (Cubit)** — Light-weight and efficient state management.
 - 📱 **Responsive Layout** — Works on multiple screen sizes and orientations.
+- ✨ Shimmer Effect — Provides a smooth and dynamic loading experience when data is being fetched.

 ---